Nigerians react as video shows Nollywood's Olu Jacobs looking older and slim

 Actress, Uche Jombo took to her Instagram page with the video, which showed the moment Jacobs paid his wife, Joke Silva a surprise visit on set.

+I'm destined to marry Tonto Dikeh: Actor Uche Maduagwu declares, tells Jim Iyke to stop trying to impress her

-The veteran who donned a pink shirt looked older and seemed to have lost a lost of weight, he was, however coherent and aware of the situation around him.
+The veteran who donned a pink shirt looked older and seemed to have lost a lot of weight, he was, however, coherent and aware of the situation around him.

 "Such amazing feeling and surprise @_olujacobs a hall of fame visit."